insight-creative/hillestadheating.com/content/commercial.md

 Hillestad is proud to install and maintain Aprilaire products, engineered to give you complete control over the air you breathe.

-The air inside your home affects more than just comfort, it impacts your health, your budget, and your everyday well-being.
+The air inside your home affects more than just comfort, it impacts your health, your budget and your everyday well-being.
 That’s why we offer industry-leading solutions from Aprilaire, a trusted name in Total Comfort for over 50 years.

 With Aprilaire, you can go beyond just adjusting the thermostat.
 These advanced systems help balance all key aspects of indoor air quality:

 *	**Humidity:** Prevent mold and dryness with whole-home humidifiers and dehumidifiers

-*	**Air Purity:** Remove allergens, dust, and pollutants with HEPA filters and whole-home air purifiers
+*	**Air Purity:** Remove allergens, dust and pollutants with HEPA filters and whole-home air purifiers

 *	**Air Freshness:** Enjoy clean, fresh air with mechanical ventilation systems (ERV/HRV)